terrestris/react-geo/README.md

 }
 ```

+## Development requirements

+* Node.js 8 or later
+* npm 6.8.0 or later
+* Git 2.11 or later

 ## Development notes

 If you like to develop a react-geo component out of your project make use of [npm link](https://docs.npmjs.com/cli/link):